-• Create the targets for the new Year 7
+- Create the targets for the new Year 7 - And oversee

-The Assistant Principal responsible for data and assessment will:
+The data manager and lead member of staff responsible for data and assessment who will:

 - Make available the following data as early as possible in the academic year: KS2 Teacher Assessment/Statutory Tests results, CATS test results, End of KS3 tracking point scores, GCSE results (including Progress and Attainment 8 scores), A2 results, ALPS and Level 3VA data. - Provide detailed prior attainment data on each student to SLT, Governors, Leaders of Learning, Heads of Department and teachers. - Publish target setting dates, assessment and reporting dates in the College calendar. - Monitor the progress towards targets of all individuals and groups of students across year groups and within departments and provide termly tracking data to the Principal, Governors, Leaders of Learning and Heads of Department. - Provide advice and support to Leaders of Learning, Heads of Department and subject Teachers on tracking student progress.
 Ensure that information about students who should move up or down is communicated in a timely manner to the Principal and to leaders of learning to ensure that supportive communication can take place with parents and students concerned.